 - Abundance: Asbestos is found around the world, including countries such as the U.S., Canada, China, and South Africa.
-Earthly abundance makes asbestos cheap to mine and sell.
-Given it uses and prevalence, asbestos became a billion-dollar industry.
+This abundance makes asbestos cheap to mine and sell.
+Given its uses and prevalence, asbestos became a billion-dollar industry.

 - Fibrous: Asbestos is made up of thousands of tiny fibers.
 These fibers make asbestos lightweight.
 While this makes asbestos helpful for building and insulation, it can also cause problems.
-If asbestos is disturbed, its fibers can dislodge and become airborne, making the fibers easy for people to ingest or inhale.
+If asbestos is disturbed, its fibers can dislodge and become airborne.
+This makes the fibers easy for people to ingest or inhale.

 - Durability: When asbestos-containing products were first manufactured, they were hailed for their strength and ability to resist heat, electricity, and flame.
 Asbestos fibers interlock and become nearly impossible to destroy.
-However, because these microscopic fibers are so tough, they won’t easily leave your body if breathed in or swallowed.
+However, because these microscopic fibers are so tough, they will not easily leave your body if they are inhaled or swallowed.

 Types of Asbestos

 Currently, researchers have identified 6 types of asbestos, all of which are now known to be dangerous.